6.1 Notation

 gforth-<version>

-We intend to permanently support this word in Gforth and it has been available since Gforth <version> (possibly not as supported word at that time).
+We intend to permanently support this word in Gforth and it has been available since Gforth <version> (possibly not as stable word at that time).

 gforth-experimental

-This word is available in the present version and may turn into a permanent word or may be removed in a future release of Gforth.
+This word is available in the present version and may turn into a stable word or may be removed in a future release of Gforth.
 Feedback welcome.

 gforth-internal